deepshikapalepu20/spam-classifier-mlops/README.md

 # spam-classifier-mlops
-A project where Kubernetes, AWS, Docker, Jenkins, Prometheus, Grafana and Terraform
+A project where Kubernetes, AWS, Docker, Jenkins, Prometheus, Grafana and Terraform is used to deploy